- What is Yield Management in Hotel

 Yield management in the hotel industry can be defined as techniques based on the principle of demand and supply, used to maximize the revenue generation of any hotel by lowering prices to increase sales during the off-season and increasing the prices in high demand periods.

-To maximize the revenue generated from rooms, Hotels used to sell their rooms at varying prices at this time period.
+To maximize the revenue generated from rooms, hotels used to sell their rooms at varying prices during this time period.
 Yield management is composed of a set of demand forecasting techniques, which are used to determine whether the room rates should be raised or lowered and whether a reservation should be accepted or rejected in order to maximize revenue.

 A guest room is one of the highly perishable products of the hospitality sector, if a room is not sold on a particular day, the entire potential revenue that could be generated from it is lost forever.

 Hotels have come to realize that more volume sales do not generate the desired revenue and that they have to think of quality deals in terms of revenue generated per sale.
 Their focus is shifting from high-volume reservations to high-profit reservations.